rtous/edcav/mysql/README.md

 3. (selection) Show the users with password = "1234"

-5. (join between likes and photos) For all the 'likes', show username, the filename and the title of the related photo.
+4. (join between likes and photos) For all the 'likes', show username, the filename and the title of the related photo.

-6. (aggregate functions) Show how many likes does "photo1.jpg" have.
+5. (aggregate functions) Show how many likes does "photo1.jpg" have.

+## 11. More advanced SQL queries

+Try executing the following queries (you don't need to deliver nothing about this).

+### LIKE

+The LIKE clause allows you to express wildcards (%) in conditions over text fields:

+	SELECT * FROM photos WHERE description LIKE "%landscape%";

+### HAVING

+When we want to perform a GROUP BY but returning only the groups that satisfy a given condition we can use the HAVING clause.
+For instance the following query retrieves the username of users with more than one photo:

+	SELECT username FROM photos GROUP BY username HAVING count(*) > 1;

+### NULLs

+Try executing the following query:

+	SELECT * FROM photos WHERE username != "john";

+The photo with username=NULL is not returned as the expression NULL != "john" returns UNKNOWN.
+But you can do:

+	SELECT * FROM photos WHERE username != "john" OR username is NULL;

+### LEFT OUTER JOIN

+Let's try executing our previous query with a JOIN:

+	SELECT p.filename, u.email FROM photos p, users u WHERE p.username = u.username;

+The photo with username=NULL is not returned.
+But, why if we want to retrieve information about all the photos even if they are not linked to any username?
+We can perform a LEFT OUTER JOIN:

+	SELECT p.filename, u.email FROM photos p LEFT OUTER JOIN users u ON p.username = u.username;

+## 12. More advanced SQL queries, now your turn (**2 points**)
+Now, try yourself specifying the SQL statement that will allow you to obtain the following results. **Write your answers in queries.sql**:

+1. (LIKE) Show all users with a gmail email address

+2. (HAVING) Show all photos with more than zero likes

+3. (NULLs) Show all the photos whose username is NULL

+4. (LEFT OUTER JOIN) Show the filename of all the photos and, if they are linked to a username, show the corresponding username and password.

-## 10. Delivery
+## 13. Delivery

 The files creates.sql, inserts.sql and queries.sql have to be delivered in a single file (.zip or .tar.gz) through the proper section within http://atenea.upc.edu.